1. Where is the District Nursing office located?

 The ADN program is 5 semesters (which included non-nursing courses) and takes 2 years to complete in the full-time standard format.
 The standard ADN program is offered at Ankeny, Boone, Carroll, and Urban.
 An accelerated option is available at the Newton campus.
 Students in the accelerated program will take nursing courses during the summer, which reduces program completion time to 1.5 years.
-Beginning in March 2019, an Evening/Weekend option will be available at the Urban/DMACC Capitol Center.
-The Evening/Weekend program will include only one nursing course per semester.
-It will take 8 semesters to complete in 2.5 years and includes nursing courses during the summer.
+An Evening/Weekend option is available at the Urban/DMACC Capitol Center.
+The Evening/Weekend program includes only one nursing course per semester.
+It takes 8 semesters to complete (in 2.75 years) and includes nursing courses during the summer.
 The current E/W cohort started in January 2019 and the next E/W cohort will start in January 2021.

 5. Is there a way to complete the nursing program in less time?

 Yes.
-The accelerated option for the Associate Degree Nursing program is available at the Newton campus beginning in August 2018.
+The accelerated option for the Associate Degree Nursing program is available at the Newton campus.
 Accelerated students will be able to complete the nursing program in 1.5 years, instead of 2 years.